Geoffrey Regan

-Geoffrey Regan (born 15 July 1946) is an English author of popular history, former senior school teacher and broadcaster.
-He has authored books focused on military failures, and has written for newspapers and periodicals such as USA Today and History Today.
+Geoffrey Bernard Regan (15 July 1946 – 28 March 2005) was an English author of popular history, senior school teacher and broadcaster.
+He authored books focused on military failures, and wrote for newspapers and periodicals such as USA Today and History Today.

 Education and career

-Regan attended Sudbury Grammar School from 1957 onwards, University of Kent from 1965–1970, receiving his B.A. and M.A., and took his Postgraduate Certificate in Education at University of London in 1972.
+Regan attended Sunbury Grammar School from 1957 onwards, University of Kent from 1965–1970, receiving his B.A. and M.A., and took his Postgraduate Certificate in Education at University of London in 1972.
 He taught at senior school level from 1971 through to 1990.
-He lives in Surrey, England.
+He lived in Surrey, England.

 Reception

 Kirkus Reviews, describing Regan as author of "numerous popular military histories", wrote that Lionhearts "shines a soft, flattering light" on the warring leaders Saladin and Richard I, and scarcely condemns atrocities against captives.

-A review of Great Military Disasters in the U.S. Air Force's Air Power Journal referred to it as "in depth"; the author's "historical perspective demonstrates the usefulness of studying history to gain insight, temper judgement, and train the mind."
-The St. Louis Post-Dispatch stated that with the book's "melancholy roll-call of failure, the student of military history might well wonder how anybody wins."
+A review of Great Military Disasters in the U.S. Air Force's Air Power Journal referred to it as "in depth"; the author's "historical perspective demonstrates the usefulness of studying history to gain insight, temper judgement, and train the mind".
+The St. Louis Post-Dispatch stated that with the book's "melancholy roll-call of failure, the student of military history might well wonder how anybody wins".